ghosh-subhadip06/PowerBI_report_-_kickstart_crowdfunding/README.md

 # Introduction:
-Crowdfunding enables projects to be funded by small contributions from many people online.
-Kickstarter is a popular platform where creators independently raise funds and offer rewards to backers.
+Crowdfunding is a way of raising money by collecting small amounts from a large number of people (Backers), usually through online platforms such as Kickstarter.
+It helps individuals, start-ups, or creators to fund their projects.

 # Purpose:
+In this project, I analyze and summarize the performance of projects conducted on the Kickstarter platform.
+The analysis is based on time, category, location, number of backers, and the total amount raised.
-The reports provide insights into around 364K projects created in Kickstater platform between 2009 and 2019 across 22 countries and 169 categories, with successful projects analysed separately.
+The reports provide insights into around 365K projects created between 2009 and 2019 across 22 countries and 169 categories.

 # Features:
 ⚪ Overall projects by their status.  <br>